-Even though I would prefer a rib eye steak (grass-fed, grass-finished, off course) for every “steak” meal, I simply can’t justify that in my food budget.
+Even though I would prefer a rib eye steak (grass-fed, grass-finished, off course) for every “steak” meal, I know most simply can’t justify that in their food budget.
 However, a less expensive cut of meat, like rump roast, will not only make a killer meal but is easily thrown in to the crockpot in the morning and ready to enjoy after getting home from work!
 Now that’s my kind of meal…easy, nutritous AND affordable.

 3. Shop for seasonal and local produce